Patient's Query

 Hello doctor,

-I have experienced a significant increase in the number of ventricular ectopic beats (PVCs) over the past 2 weeks.
+I have experienced a significant increase in the number of ventricular ectopic beats (PVCs) over the past two weeks.
 I started recording them with my ECG recorder and noticed today that PVCs sometimes occur in three to four sequences.
 I have heard this may be problematic and would like an opinion.
 Please help.

 Hi,